Policy Number: 115

 E. Extension of Tenure-Track Probationary Period

-The following alterations to a faculty member's tenure-track status, when recommended by the appropriate dean and approved by the Executive Vice President for Academic and Research Affairs ("EVPARA"), can produce extended time periods that will not apply toward completing the probationary period; however, probationary time accrued in a tenure-track position before and after a period of altered status will be cumulative:
+The following circumstances, when recommended by the appropriate dean and approved by the EVPARA, can produce extended time periods that will not apply toward completing the probationary period; however, probationary time accrued in a tenure-track position before and after a period of altered status will be cumulative:

 - leaves of absence without pay;

-- assignment to administrative or other non-academic duties within the university;
+- full-time assignment to administrative or other non-academic duties within the university;

 - reassignment of duties outside the university.